shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You cannot use your free action to dispel one of your Permanent spells.
 Instead, as an action, you may spend spell points equal to the spell’s casted level to dismiss it.
 You cannot use this feature to dispel Permanent spells you did not cast.

 If a Permanent spell allows you to move it after casting it, you must also spend spell points equal to its casted level to move it.

+Permanent spells do not dissipate automatically when you leave the plane, fall unconscious, or die.

 ### Home Advantage